dora-network/dora-client-js/docs/DefaultApi.md

 <a name="getUserOrdersStream"></a>
 # **getUserOrdersStream**
-> InlineResponse2006 getUserOrdersStream(userId, orderbookId, opts)
+> ListOrdersResponse getUserOrdersStream(userId, orderBookId, opts)

 Get a snapshot of user&#x27;s order updates for the given order book since a specific time, and opens a stream for further updates